Apparently, Standard Chartered took a leaf out of Singtel’s and Starhub’s marketing playbook with its latest credit card for miles.

-Sure enough, the X Card’s annual income requirement is $80,000 for Singapore citizens and PRs ($60,000 for foreigners on E Pass).
+Sure enough, the X Card’s annual income requirement is $80,000 for Singapore citizens, PRs and foreigners.

 This is actually on the low end for a Visa Infinite card.
 There are only a handful of VI cards in Singapore, and they’re all aimed at the upper echelons of society.

 |Credit card||Min. income||Annual fee|

 |HSBC Visa Infinite Card||$120,000||$650|

 |UOB Visa Infinite Metal Card||$150,000||$642|